-Most people expect very young children to have messy handwriting.
-After all, learning to form letters and place them correctly on a page to make words and sentences is a process.
+Most people expect young kids to have messy handwriting.
+Learning to write letters and put them in the right spot to make words and sentences is hard.
 It takes time and practice for kids to be able to do it neatly.

-Find out more about handwriting challenges and ways to help your child improve skills.
+Learn more about handwriting challenges and ways to help your child improve.

-Handwriting relies on a number of small skills.
+Handwriting relies on a bunch of small skills.
 When kids have trouble with them, the result can be writing that’s messy and hard to read.
 These skills are:

 Placing letters and words on the page